ljw1004/csharpspec/csharp/types.md

 int i = ((Box<int>)box).value;
 ```

-For an unboxing conversion to a given *non-nullable-value-type* to succeed at run-time, the value of the source operand must be a reference to a boxed value of that *non-nullable-value-type*.
+For an unboxing conversion to a given *non_nullable_value_type* to succeed at run-time, the value of the source operand must be a reference to a boxed value of that *non_nullable_value_type*.
 If the source operand is `null`, a `System.NullReferenceException` is thrown.
 If the source operand is a reference to an incompatible object, a `System.InvalidCastException` is thrown.

-For an unboxing conversion to a given *nullable-type* to succeed at run-time, the value of the source operand must be either `null` or a reference to a boxed value of the underlying *non-nullable-value-type* of the *nullable-type*.
+For an unboxing conversion to a given *nullable_type* to succeed at run-time, the value of the source operand must be either `null` or a reference to a boxed value of the underlying *non_nullable_value_type* of the *nullable_type*.
 If the source operand is a reference to an incompatible object, a `System.InvalidCastException` is thrown.

 ## Constructed types

 A generic type declaration, by itself, denotes an *__unbound generic type__* that is used as a "blueprint" to form many different types, by way of applying *__type arguments__*.
 The type arguments are written within angle brackets (`<` and `>`) immediately following the name of the generic type.
 A type that includes at least one type argument is called a *__constructed type__*.
 A constructed type can be used in most places in the language in which a type name can appear.
-An unbound generic type can only be used within a *typeof-expression* (§7.6.11).
+An unbound generic type can only be used within a *typeof_expression* (§7.6.11).

 Constructed types can also be used in expressions as simple names (§7.6.2) or when accessing a member (§7.6.4).

-When a *namespace-or-type-name* is evaluated, only generic types with the correct number of type parameters are considered.
+When a *namespace_or_type_name* is evaluated, only generic types with the correct number of type parameters are considered.
 Thus, it is possible to use the same identifier to identify different types, as long as the types have different numbers of type parameters.
 This is useful when mixing generic and non-generic classes in the same program:

 ```csharp
 namespace Widgets